liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/01-liferay-screens-overview.markdown

 Liferay Screens for iOS also contains the following themes that you can use to change the screenlets' UI and UX:

-- **Default**: The standard theme that is used when you insert any screenlet in your app's UI.
+- *Default*: The standard theme that is used when you insert any screenlet in your app's UI.
 The Default theme can be used as the parent theme for any of your custom themes.
 Please refer to the [Architecture Guide](ios/Documentation/architecture.md#theme-layer) for more details on this.
-- **Flat7**: A sample theme intended to demonstrate how to develop your own full theme from scratch.
+- *Flat7*: A sample theme intended to demonstrate how to develop your own full theme from scratch.
 Please refer to the [Theme Guide](ios/Documentation/themes.md) for instructions on creating your own theme.

-You should note that themes provided in early versions of Screens for iOS support only vertical screen orientation and the iPhone 5, 5s, and 5c screen size.
-Support for the full range of screen orientations and sizes will be added in the future.

 ## Related Topics